openspim/openspim.github.io/µOpenSPIM.md

 <span style="color:#FF00FF; background-color:#F5F5F5; font-weight:bold">(C)</span> **Time points**</br>
 This table includes the information how often the predefined positions should be acquired.
 A time point can be specified once or many times for long term time lapse recordings.
-1. Add TP
-    - Clicking this button will add a row to the end of the time points table where the number of time points and their recurrent intervals can be specified.
+1. <span style="color:#00BFFF; background-color:#F5F5F5; font-weight:bold">Add TP:</span>&nbsp;Clicking this button will add a row to the end of the time points table where the number of time points and their recurrent intervals can be specified.
-2. Add Pause
-    - Clicking this button will add an acquisition break to the end of the time points table.
+2. <span style="color:#00BFFF; background-color:#F5F5F5; font-weight:bold">Add Pause:</span>&nbsp;Clicking this button will add an acquisition break to the end of the time points table.
-3. Delete TP
-    - Clicking this will remove any currently-highlighted rows from the time points table.
+3. <span style="color:#00BFFF; background-color:#F5F5F5; font-weight:bold">Delete TP:</span>&nbsp;Clicking this will remove any currently-highlighted rows from the time points table.

 <span style="color:#FF00FF; background-color:#F5F5F5; font-weight:bold">(D)</span> **Acquisition**</br>
 After all positions and time points have been set up for imaging, there are a few options worth considering before starting the acquisition.
-1. Acquire
-    - Clicking this button will start the currently set up imaging session.
+1. <span style="color:#00BFFF; background-color:#F5F5F5; font-weight:bold">Acquire:</span>&nbsp;Clicking this button will start the currently set up imaging session.
-2. Anti-Drift
-    - Click the Anti-drift tab to enable it with the aim to prevent the sample from leaving its initial predefined position.
+2. <span style="color:#00BFFF; background-color:#F5F5F5; font-weight:bold">Anti-Drift:</span>&nbsp;Click the Anti-drift tab to enable it with the aim to prevent the sample from leaving its initial predefined position.
 One can choose between Phase Correlation (whereby entire volume of a 3d-stack is taken into account) or Centre of Mass (whereby drifts are only corrected in x, y but not in z).
 Note that high concentrations of fluorescent beads surrounding the sample may disarrange the Anti-Drift logic.
-3. ROI
-    - Within this tab a region of interest (ROI) can be specified and applied to the field of view of the camera.
+3. <span style="color:#00BFFF; background-color:#F5F5F5; font-weight:bold">ROI:</span>&nbsp;Within this tab a region of interest (ROI) can be specified and applied to the field of view of the camera.
 The region is specified in the preview window of µManager.
 Select the Rectangle tool and create a selection inside the preview window.
 The window will open up by clicking *Live view*.
 When the ROI is specified, click the *Apply* button.
-4. Binning
-    - Different binning options can be selected before acquisition, e.g. 2x2 or 3x3 binning.
+4. <span style="color:#00BFFF; background-color:#F5F5F5; font-weight:bold">Binning:</span>&nbsp;Different binning options can be selected before acquisition, e.g. 2x2 or 3x3 binning.
 Higher Binning settings combines the charge of more pixels, which increases the signal to noise ratio (SNR) and results in higher camera frame rates but on the expanse of pixel resolution.

 <span style="color:#FF00FF; background-color:#F5F5F5; font-weight:bold">(E)</span> **Preview of imaging session**</br>
 Here a simple schematic overview is given showing the current list of time points that have been set up.